French submarine Minerve (S647): Struggle of the families for the truth

-During the years that followed, the families fought to find out what could have happened.
+During the years that followed, the families of Minerve's crew made a concerted effort to find out what had happened.
 The French Navy did not release any information on the possible causes of the sinking.
-The file was classified as Secret Défense, which means no one could have access to it for 50 years.
+The file was classified as Secret Défense, which meant that it would not be publicly accessible for 50 years.

-After having requested access to the file many times, always refused, Christophe Agnus, son of one of the missing officers, obtained in 2007, at the invitation of Nicolas Sarkozy, an exemption to consult the archives.
-He discovered nothing.
-Other families obtained this right, and then suspected the Navy of concealing elements compromising it.
+After having requested access to the files many times, and having been refused each time, Christophe Agnus, who was the son of Minerve officer Lieutenant Jean-Marie Agnus, obtained an exemption to consult the archives in 2007 at the invitation of Nicolas Sarkozy.
+Agnus discovered nothing; other families were also granted exemptions, but came to suspect the Navy of concealing evidence that compromised its position.

-In 2018, the son of the last commander of the Minerve, Hervé Fauve, addressed the President of the French Republic, Emmanuel Macron, to request an early lifting of the defence secrecy on the Minerve file.
-The file has been kept in the archives since 1977, and its declassification should not take place until 50 years after the most recent piece of the file, dated 1970, i.e. in 2020.
-There was a risk that an automatic renewal of the file would extend this secrecy by 10 years, i.e. 2030 or more.
-He argued that the file is 'empty' according to those who have consulted it, that no similar submarine is still in use, that it does not contain any element contrary to the security of the state and above all that the families live in hope of this lifting of defence secrecy on the file.
+In 2018, Hervé Fauve, son of Minerve captain André Fauve, appealed to French President Emmanuel Macron to withdraw the Secret Défense status on the Minerve file ahead of schedule.
+The file had been in the state archives since 1977, and it would not ordinarily have been declassified until 50 years after the date of the last item to be added to the file, which was 1970; thus, the file would not ordinarily have been declassified until 2020.
+However, there was a risk that the file's secrecy would be automatically renewed on the scheduled date of declassification, and would extend the duration of its classified status until at least 2030.
+Fauve argued that the file was 'empty' according to those who had consulted it, that no similar submarine was still in use, that the file contained nothing that might endanger the security of the state, and above all that the families of the Minerve officers lived in hope of seeing the declassification of the file.

-This request was examined, and the Official Journal of 16 June 2018 announced the declassification of the archives concerning the disappearance of the Minerve.
+The French government examined Fauve's request, and the Official Journal of 16 June 2018 announced the declassification of the archival material on the disappearance of the Minerve.